“Save Money and Money will Save You”

 Medical expenditures are unsolicited expenses that could arise anytime without any caution.
 However, the best thing is that Under Section 80D you are liable to claim deductions against premiums you paid towards health insurance policies for either self, spouse, dependent children, or dependent parents.

 It is a crucial step to get your family health insurance, as not only it protects your family financially, but additionally, you save taxes with it too!
-Lasly, healthcare expenses incurred by a senior citizen, or for your senior citizen parents, you are liable to claim deductions up to Rs 50,000 assuming the senior citizen is not covered by health insurance.
+Lastly, healthcare expenses incurred by a senior citizen, or for your senior citizen parents, you are liable to claim deductions up to Rs 50,000 assuming the senior citizen is not covered by health insurance.